 When observing others it can be easier to remain neutral, for we can watch strangers from a distance and do our best to keep ourselves out of the equation.
 We can see how they grow and what they need to thrive, and we can record what actions they take and the external expressions of their mood.

 A less neutral example of combining personal experience and observation is that of parents raising their children.
 They personally experience a sense of responsibility and the desire to assist their children, which is itself ethical.
-While this introduces some bias, it also helps the parent focus on the child, who they see struggle to grow and pursue different directions.
-As the process continues, the child exhibits increasingly complex behaviour and must take up various social roles.
+While this introduces some bias, it also helps the parent focus on the child.
+They carefully watch as the child struggles to grow and pursue its directions, and they care deeply about the results.
+As the process continues, the child exhibits increasingly complex behaviour and takes up various social roles.
+At every point the parent watches, judges, and considers the best way to influence the process.

-This process reinforces the importance of cleaving to goodness, because the parent feels the weight of failure.
-Exercises in leadership, such as parenthood, grant the leader a real-life demonstration of how different decisions and scenarios can impact an organism.
-This is crucial for those who would discuss ethics, because ethical judgments and decisions come with serious consequences.
+The parent feels the joy of success and the weight of failure.
+Exercises in leadership, such as parenthood, grant us a real-life demonstration of how different decisions and scenarios can impact an organism.
+This is crucial for those who would discuss ethics, because ethical judgments and decisions are complex and involve serious consequences.

 Ethicists might also look to their parents or grandparents, so they may see what happens as a human approaches the end of its life.
 They can learn what palliative care and social structure best supports humans as they fade.
-For everything with a relative beginning will terminate in a relative end; an organism has a time of accumulation, and it has a period of dissipation.
+It is inevitable that every body that can be brought together can also be dissipated, and in the fullness of time it is inevitable regardless of what medicine and other technologies might achieve.

 It is not possible to experience one moment indefinitely and to the exclusion of all others.
 The Ethicist must accept and consider both birth and death, a sort of relative beginning and end of an organism.
 It is not enough to ask how to create and raise the next generation, but also how and when that generation should pass away.